algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 Whenever a user is authorised in your application, encrypt their data using your secret, and include the token in the response to the client.

-See [Encrypting user data](./Encrypting%user%20data) for examples in popular programming languages.
+See [Encrypting user data](./Encrypting%user%20data) for examples on how to do it in popular programming languages.

+Make sure a short expiration time for the token -- we recommend 30 seconds, and generated a new token for each page load.
+It is used only during widget initialisation.

 ### 3. Forward visitor token to the Algomo widget